callmeblaze/book_management/README.md

 Create a config.py file in the root directory with the following content:

 ### Configure Nginx

 Create a new Nginx configuration file:

     sudo nano /etc/nginx/conf.d/fastapi.conf

 Add the following configuration:<br>
-I tried to obtain SSL certificate from Certbot but amazon linux2 did not support it, after a long try to obtain different SSL certificate,<br> I created a Self-Signed Certificate using Diffie-Hellman Parameters<br><br>

 Create Diffie-Hellman Parameters(Not Recommended for Production):

     sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048